SamSunny4/KeyBase/README.md

 ## Requirements

+For developers:
-- Java JDK 8 or higher
+- Java JDK 17 (LTS) for building
+- PowerShell (on Windows) to run the staging script
+- Inno Setup 6 (optional) to produce the installer (`ISCC.exe`)

+For end users (portable distribution / installer):
+- Windows 64-bit
+- No Java installation needed (bundled JRE)
-- Webcam compatible with Java (optional, for image capture)
+- Webcam hardware (optional for photos)
-- Windows, macOS, or Linux operating system
-- Minimum 2GB RAM recommended
-- 100MB free disk space
+- ~250MB free disk space for app + JRE + data growth

 ## Required Libraries